Inherent characteristics of USound MEMS speakers

 - Pulse-oximeter (health sensoring)

 Since USound MEMS loudspeakers are PCB-based, they can easily be combined with additional SMD components to form an audio module.
-They can be mounted to a PCB via reflow soldering or conductive glue.
 This allows for easy outsourcing of acoustic design, rapid prototyping, and evaluation and, thus, a faster time to market.

 On request, USound MEMS speakers can be manufactured without ferromagnetic materials with zero tradeoffs in acoustic performance.
-This allows the use of these loudspeakers in areas with strong magnetic fields, i.e., to communicate with the patient inside an MRI machine.
+This allows the use of these loudspeakers in areas with strong magnetic fields, i.e., for headsets worn by the patient inside an MRI machine.

 Smaller moving mass, therefore lower vibrations

-Ideally, the only part of the loudspeaker that moves should be the diaphragm; if the ratio of diaphragm mass vs. total mass is too high, the casing of the loudspeaker will vibrate as well.
+Ideally, the only part of the loudspeaker that moves should be the diaphragm.
+If the ratio of diaphragm mass vs. total mass is too high, the casing of the loudspeaker will vibrate as well.
 These unwanted mechanical vibrations can cause solid-borne sound to enter microphones in the immediate vicinity.
-If the signal of these microphones is used to feed the loudspeaker (e.g., in an earphone in transparency mode or in a hearing aid), this will cause a feedback loop, typically audible as a highly irritating, screeching sound.
+If the signal of these microphones is used to feed the loudspeaker (e.g., in an earphone with transparency mode or in a traditional hearing aid), this will cause a feedback loop, typically audible as a highly irritating, screeching sound.
 Due to the absence of a heavy voice coil, USound MEMS speakers are much lighter and produce significantly fewer mechanical vibrations.
-This is important not only for hearing aids but also for modern TWS earphones with “transparency”/”hearthrough” mode, where the recording of the microphone is being played through the loudspeaker on the same device.
+This is important not only for hearing aids but also for modern TWS earphones with “transparency”/”ambiance” mode, where the recording of the microphone is being played through the loudspeaker on the same device.

 No Electromagnetic radiation